hydraphoenix/Object_Detection/README.md

 The YoloV3 model contains a total of 252 layers and 62,001,757 parameters.

 # Accolades
-**1st place** in Inspirit AI's project fair (recognized by industry professonials from Stanford, MIT, and Harvard)
+Inspirit AI's project fair (recognized by industry professonials from Stanford, MIT, and Harvard)